annasudol/annasudol/README.md

 ### Hi there 👋

 - 🔭 I work on web3, React, Typescript
-- 🌱 I’m currently learning Solidity, Assembly
+- 🌱 I’m currently learning Solidity, Assembly, NodeJS
 - 👯  I’m looking to collaborate on anything with the above